On posets, monomial ideals, Gorenstein ideals and their combinatorics: Closure operators on upsets and monomial ideals

 \begin{example} Consider the posets $P = (\nats_0^2,\leq)$ and the upsets $U$ and $V$ generated by the sets $\{(1,1)\}$ and $\{ (1,0),(0,1)\}$ respectively.
 Clearly we have here that $U\subset V$, $\doc(U) = \emptyset$ and $\doc(V) = \{(0,0)\}$, and hence $\overline{U} = \nats_0^2$ whereas $\overline{V} = V \neq \nats_0^2$. \end{example}

 We see from the above example that the operation $U\mapsto \overline{U}$ does not in general satisfy the monotone property $U\subseteq V \Rightarrow \overline{U}\subseteq \overline{V}$.

-However, instead of partially order upsets on a given poset $P$ by the usual set theoretic inclusion, we can consider another partial order of the set ${\cal{U}}(P)$, the set of all upsets of the poset $P$.
+However, instead of defining a partial order on upsets of a given poset $P$ by the usual set theoretic inclusion, we consider another partial order on the set ${\cal{U}}(P)$, the set of all upsets of the poset $P$.
 This will be the main topic for the rest of this section.

 For upsets $U,V\in {\cal{U}}(P)$ consider a binary relation $\sqsubseteq$ defined by